markpatterson27/Simple-SQL-Exercise/README.md

 ## Exercise 1

-1. Using the `create-database.sql` file, write a query that creates a table called `SimpleDB`.
+1. Using the `create-database.sql` file, write a query that creates a database called `SimpleDB`.

 ## References